-Pranayama is working with the life force.
-A common misunderstanding is that pranayamas are breathing practices.
-The yogic viewpoint is that they involve working with the life force often with the help of the breath.
-Yogis use pranayama to develop, strengthen and direct the life force.
+Pranayama means controlling or working with the life force.
+A common misunderstanding is that pranayamas are only breathing practices.
+The yoga focus is on the life force, often using breath techniques as an aid.

 One breath practice is the alternate breath.
 The technique is to focus the attention in the spine while breathing first through one nostril and then the other.
-The goal is to bring the left and right sides of the spine into harmony, awakening the central spine called the corridor of enlightenment.
+The goal is to bring the prana on the left and right sides of the spine into greater harmony, improving respiration and opening the central spine — the corridor of enlightenment.
 This breath practice also stimulates activity in the spinal chakras (energy centers).
 At first you may only imagine it.
-Gradually you begin to notice the movement of energy in the spine.
+Gradually you begin to notice the actual movement of energy in the spine.
 Ultimately, yogis discover that bliss lives in the spine.

 We ask you to commit two hours a week to selfless service.
 This service can be anything you choose ranging from helping a family member or neighbor to volunteering at a nonprofit organization.